-Jacuzzi.
+Whirlpool Baths.
 There’s more to these relaxing pools than meets the eye.
-With high-pressured jets circulating the water and targeting certain pressure points in your body Jacuzzis are the perfect place to reduce stiff joints and aching muscles.
+With high-pressured jets circulating the water and targeting certain pressure points in your body, hot whirlpool baths are the perfect place to reduce stiff joints and aching muscles.

 Retail Boutique.
 After a day of pampering who wouldn’t want that feeling to last a little longer?
 Spa Mio keeps all their spa products right up front by checkout so you can take a little piece of that heavenly feeling home with you.